 Addie's Mama | Co-Founder | Executive Director

 Chloe Ciferri created the Adalyn Rose Foundation with her husband in honor of their daughter, Adalyn, who they lost unexpectedly during pregnancy.
-She strives to create a community of support for families who have experienced the devastation of pregnancy or infant loss.
+She strives to create a community of support for families who have experienced the devastation of baby loss.

 Chloe was a Special Education teacher for many years, until resigning to work at the foundation and stay home with Addie’s brothers and sister.
 She earned her Bachelor’s degree in Special and Elementary Education, and her Master’s degree in Educational Leadership.
-She most recently recieved her certificate in Non Profit Leadership from Lasalle University.
+She most recently received her certificate in Non-Profit Leadership from Lasalle University.
+Aside from the work she does to support baby loss families, she is also passionate about Foster Care.
 Chloe enjoys spending time with family and going on family adventures with Adam, TJ, Enzo and Elle.

 Addie's Dad | Co-Founder | Board President

 Adam Ciferri co-founded the Adalyn Rose Foundation in 2019 with his wife, Chloe, after losing their beautiful daughter Addie.
 Adam believes that Adalyn gave him many gifts, one of them being the desire to give back to others, and make a positive impact on the world.

 Adam is a carpenter for the Philadelphia Carpenters Union.
 He has been involved in the Union for the past 13 years.
 He served on the executive board for two terms and currently works as a superintendent who enjoys solving problems with creative solutions.
 In his spare time, Adam enjoys spending time with his family, playing with his kids, running with his dog, cooking, and fishing.
 He is also extremely passionate about foster care and supporting at-risk youth.